APogue/APogue.github.io/pages/projects.md

 - Cross-group disparity — do administrative responses differ across student groups once incidents are comparable in severity, media visibility, and policy violations?
 - Within-group drivers — when identity is held constant, do factors such as severity, visibility, or policy violations correlate with response patterns?

-Together, these tests evaluate whether group identity itself predicts outcomes, or whether institutional responses track other factors more closely.
-The UCLA case study provides the initial demonstration of how the accountability methodology operates in practice.
+Together, these tests evaluate whether group identity predicts outcomes or whether institutional responses track other factors more closely.
+The UCLA case study provides the initial demonstration of how the accountability framework operates in practice.

 ## The Problem

 When identity-based harm, protest activity, or policy violations occur, universities must decide how to balance safety, speech, and discipline — often under scrutiny.
-Yet key questions are rarely answered:
+Yet key questions are rarely answered clearly:

 - Were incidents handled with equal urgency and care?
 - Did discretion override established policy?